Quick Examples

 _images/2dpeaks_pers.png

-Find peaks with pre-processing
+Find peaks with advanced pre-processing

 # Import library